ncatlab/nlab-content/pages/18645.md

 $\,$

-This concludes our discussion of general infinitesimal symmetries.
-We pick this up again in the discussion of _[Gauge symmetries](#GaugeSymmetries)_ below.
+This concludes our discussion of general [[infinitesimal symmetries of a Lagrangian]].
+We pick this up again in the discussion of
+_[Gauge symmetries](#GaugeSymmetries)_ below.
 First, in the [next chapter](#Observables) we discuss the concept of [[observables]] in [[field theory]].